rajeshkothari2506/assignment/readme/readme.md

 2) It has H2 DB in the background to store the xlsx information(a sample of xlsx you can find in src/test/resources folder)

+(To Run this project add xlsx file in C:/strawag/test/section.xlsx location -- which you can change in application.yaml file)

 ![xlsx.png](xlsx.png)

 3) Logs we can find inside the log folder , and older logs of the application would be added inside the oldlogs folder.